China state TV accuses foreign carmakers of price gouging

 A spokesman at Subaru in Tokyo, the automaker unit of Fuji Heavy Industries Ltd, declined to comment about the CCTV report.
 Officials at Audi, owned by German automaker Volkswagen AG, said they were looking at issuing a statement later in the day.

-The report coincides with a crackdown by Chinese authorities on what they perceive to be inflated prices and monopolistic behavior by companies.
+The report coincides with a crackdown by Chinese authorities on what they perceive to be inflated prices and monopolistic behaviour by companies.

 The China Automobile Dealers Association told Reuters in August that its officials were collecting data on the price of all foreign cars sold in the country for the National Development and Reform Commission, one of China’s price regulators.

-CCTV often airs programs targeting well-known global companies.
+CCTV often airs programmes targeting well-known global companies.
 Earlier this year, it accused Apple Inc and Samsung Electronics Co Ltd of unfair service practices, and Starbucks Corp for over charging.

 The accuracy of some of the broadcaster’s recent reports has, however, been called into question.